mauroservienti/NServiceBus.IntegrationTesting/README.md

 The above code snippet makes so that when "MyServiceEndpoint" is started `AMessage` is sent. `When` has multiple overloads to accommodate many different scenarios.

-## How to deal with timeouts
+## How to deal with NServiceBus Timeouts

-When testing production code, running a choreography, timeouts can be problematic.
-Tests timeout after 90 seconds, this means that if the production code schedules a timeouts for 1 hour, or for next week, it becomes essentially impossible to verify the choreography.
+When testing production code, running a choreography, NServiceBus Timeouts can be problematic.
+Tests will timeout after 90 seconds, this means that if the production code schedules an NServiceBus Timeout for 1 hour, or for next week, it becomes impossible to verify the choreography.

-NServiceBus.IntegrationTesting provides a way to reschedule timeouts when they are requested by the production code:
+NServiceBus.IntegrationTesting provides a way to reschedule NServiceBus Timeouts when they are requested by the production code:

 ```csharp
 var context = await Scenario.Define<IntegrationScenarioContext>(ctx =>